hubdrop/hubdrop.github.io/_posts/2014-02-08-the-future.markdown

 ## What is HubDrop?
 HubDrop.io is currently a tool that mirrors Drupal projects on GitHub.
 In the future it will do all sorts of magic things with your git repos.

-It was also a learning experience for me, but hopefully for others.  hope to use HubDrop's code as a lesson in building web services.
+It was also a learning experience for me, and hopefully it will be for others.
+I hope to use HubDrop's code as a lesson in building web services.

-In the future, I want put together a detailed case study and document the process of building the entire HubDrop service.
+In the future, I want put together a detailed case study and document the process of building the entire HubDrop service for all to learn from.

 HubDrop is also a part of the Drupal community.
 There is a lot of debate about the drupal.org tools, and the effort it takes to improve them.
 There was a huge discussion of moving to github outright, years ago.
 The idea for hubdrop was to act as a bridge, so we don't have to decide for everyone what tool they must use for development, and can maybe get the best of both worlds in the meantime.